-Hospitals and medical practices generate millions of patient records every day, representing an enormous potential for tomorrow’s healthcare.
-However, the majority of patient data in healthcare organizations is still heterogeneous and unused.
-The Medical Informatics Initiative (MII) has already laid the groundwork for a digital infrastructure to make routine patient data usable for health research, particularly in university medicine.
-The data generated routinely in patient care are digitally networked and made available for medical research purposes via Data Integration Centers throughout Germany.
-The Data Integration Centers provide the technical and organizational prerequisites for secure and privacy-compliant access to high-quality routine health care data.
-At a single location, medical data is consolidated, converted into a standardized format, and made available for research and analysis projects.
+Every day, clinics and medical practices generate millions of patient data points that hold enormous potential for the healthcare of tomorrow.
+However, most patient data from medical institutions still exists in unused, heterogeneous formats.
+The Medical Informatics Initiative (MII) has already laid the foundations for a digital infrastructure to make patient data from routine care usable for health research, particularly in university medicine.
+In this context, routine care data are digitally networked nationwide via Data Integration Centers and made available for medical research purposes.
+The Data Integration Centers provide the technical and organizational conditions for secure, privacy-compliant access to high-quality routine healthcare data.
+At each site, medical data are consolidated, converted into a uniform format, and made available for research and analysis projects.
+In addition, the Data Integration Centers are networked nationwide, enabling cross-site projects.
+The results can flow directly back into care, enabling faster and more effective treatment and therapy options in the future.

 DISTANCE architecture for networking between non-university and university structures